About Us

 Faculty

-Brett Dodd is the Associate Director for the Women’s Guild Simulation Center at Cedars Sinai Medical Center in Los Angeles, CA. He spent 6 years in the pre-hospital environment working as a paramedic and has been a Registered Nurse for over 20 years.
+Brett A. Dodd is the Associate Director for the Women’s Guild Simulation Center at Cedars Sinai Medical Center in Los Angeles, CA. He spent 6 years in the pre-hospital environment working as a paramedic and has been a Registered Nurse for over 20 years.
 His background is emergency and flight medicine, disaster management, trauma, critical care, education, and simulation.
 In his current role, he coordinates, develops, and uses simulation to create highly immersive multidisciplinary educational programs.
 Brett is an instructor for the Certified Healthcare Simulation (CHSE) Educator Review course.
 He serves as a member of the Society for Simulation in Healthcare’s CHSE Review Committee and serves as a course director and instructor for various national courses using simulation to enhance educational opportunities.

-Jean Dougherty RN, MSN-ed, CPN, CHSE, CCRN-K
+Jean Dougherty, RN, MSN-ed, CPN, CHSE, CCRN-K

 Jean Dougherty is a nurse educator and healthcare simulationist with a clinical background in pediatric intensive care.
 She is a Nursing Professional Development Specialist at Children’s Hospitals Los Angeles.

-for growing and building the academic simulation center across multiple programs.
+In her education career she has served in many roles including lead pediatric faculty, clinical instructor, clinical coordinator and simulation director.
+During her time as simulation director, she was responsible for growing and building the academic simulation center across multiple programs.
 She also ran many DEI simulations for her RN and FNP students.
 She brings that knowledge into her current role where she works with senior hospital leadership and academic partners to build strong academic partnerships to bridge the gap between nursing academics and nursing practice.
 She helps create new and innovative ways to bridge this gap through didactic, clinical and simulated experiences for pre-licensure students.

 Jean is passionate about education and helping build the next generation of nurses.

-Marie Gilbert DNP, MA, RN, CHSE
+Marie Gilbert, DNP, RN, CHSE-A, FSSH

-Brian Hanlon BS, CHSOS
+Brian Hanlon, BS, CHSOS-A

 Brian Hanlon, Simulation Center Specialist, has over 7 years experience in Healthcare Simulation.
 With a background in videography, Brian brings a creative approach to the day-to-day operations of the Highland Hospital of Oakland’s Simulation Center.
 Brian enjoys the challenge of bringing a trauma scenario to life through the use of moulage (or special effects make-up).

-Connie Lopez MSN, CNS, RNC-OB, CPHRM, CHSE-A, FSSH
+Connie Lopez, MSN, CNS, RNC-OB, CPHRM, CHSE-A, FSSH

 Connie Lopez is currently the Northern California Clinical Practice Consultant for the Regional Risk Management and Patient Safety team supporting perinatal and pediatric patient safety programs.
 She has 10 years’ experience leading Kaiser Permanente’s National Risk Education and Healthcare Simulation Programs and 17 years’ experience researching and implementing interactive educational programs in the clinical setting focused on improving the teamwork and communication of practicing clinicians.
 Connie has presented perinatal, patient safety and simulation related topics nationally and internationally over the past 13 years.
 She is a member of the Association for Nursing Professional Development, the Association of Women’s Health Obstetrics and Neonatal Nursing and the Society for Simulation in Healthcare and has chaired educational events at both national and international conferences.
-Connie holds several leadership positions including faculty for the California Simulation Alliance, Board Member At-Large for the Society for Simulation in Healthcare and Chair for an international National Patient Safety Advisory Board.
+Connie holds several leadership positions including faculty for the Western States Simulation Alliance, Board Member At-Large for the Society for Simulation in Healthcare and Chair for an international National Patient Safety Advisory Board.

-Juli Maxworthy DNP, MSN/MBA, RN, CNL, CPHQ, CPPS, CHSE, FSSH
+Juli Maxworthy, DNP, MSN/MBA, RN, CNL, CPHQ, CPPS, CHSE, FSSH

 Juli Maxworthy is an academic, innovator, and collaborator in the field of nursing practice, with the goal to use innovative practices and technology to improve health care delivery.
 Her 30 years in healthcare began as a critical care nurse in an open heart and trauma unit.
 After her last clinical position as VP of Quality and Risk at a District hospital, she made the leap into academia full time by accepting a tenure earning position at the University of San Francisco (USF), her alma mater.
 Her roles at USF have included teaching in the Doctor of Nursing Practice (DNP)/Executive Leadership DNP and Healthcare Simulation programs, Director of the Healthcare Simulation Program, and Chair of the Healthcare Leadership and Innovations Department.
 Dr. Maxworthy is currently the President-elect for the Society for Simulation in Healthcare (SSH).
 She has led the revision of accreditation standards on two occasions, is an accreditation Program reviewer, is one of the editors of the leading healthcare simulation textbook Defining Excellence in Simulation Programs, and has written multiple articles, chapters, and textbooks on a variety of subjects.
 In 2017, she was inducted into the inaugural class of the SSH Fellows Academy.

-Pooja Nawathe MD, FAAP, FCCM, CHSE-A, CHSOS
+Pooja Nawathe, MD, FAAP, FCCM, CHSE-A, CHSOS

 Dr. Pooja Nawathe is the medical director of simulation in the Department of Pediatrics.
 She is a Pediatric Critical Care Medicine physician by background and is the Associate Director of the Congenital Cardiac Intensive Care Unit (CCICU).
 She leads the development and introduction of educational programs for all staff in the pediatric ICU (physicians, nurses, respiratory therapists) with the Women’s Guild Simulation Center.
 She spearheads the development and implementation of multiple in situ PICU and CCICU curriculums, as well as collaborates with the subject matter experts on the pediatric floor, nursery and NICU to oversee their simulations.
 As a researcher she studies curriculum development for interprofessional education involving physicians, nursing, respiratory therapist, cardiac surgeon, perfusionist, anesthesiologists and pharmacists.
 Implementation of these programs has not only been positively received but has also impacted satisfaction scores in the staff but also identified latent safety threats and led to sustainable solutions at multiple levels.
 With recent certifications of CHSE-A, CHSOS and current designation of Fellow of American College of Critical Care Medicine (FCCM), she is committed to the ideals and practice of interprofessional critical care and its improvement through simulation-based interprofessional education.
 She serves on the Society of Simulation in HealthCare provisional site accreditation board of review, accreditation and certification council, inaugural CHSOS-A committee and Chair of the Pediatric Section.
 She is also the co-chair of the Society of Critical Care Medicine (SCCM) Research Section Simulation and Education Committee.
 She also is on the communications committee for INSPIRE (International Network for Simulation-based Pediatric Innovation, Research, & Education) and is a member of IPSS (International Pediatric Simulation Society).

-Melissa Punnoose MSN, RN-BC, CHSE, CHSOS
+Melissa Punnoose, MSN, RN-BC, CHSE, CHSOS

-Jenna Reyes EdD, MSN/ED, RN, PHN, CHSE
+Jenna Reyes, EdD, MSN/ED, RN, PHN, CHSE

 Jenna Reyes, EdD, MSN/ED, RN, PHN, CHSE, graduated from The University of Alabama with a EdD in Nursing Education.
 She is passionate about nursing education and the development of clinical judgement to serve the development of nursing students.
 She has centered her overall research focus on the best practices for supporting and developing nursing students’ ability to practice the art of science of nursing through improved educational practices.
 Thus, her research focus has included mentoring of nursing students, development of effective study techniques for test success, educational tools to support the development of clinical judgement, including concept mapping and all methods of simulation.